OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

     Good luck.
     ```

-### Including the ontology into the OBO New Ontology Request (NOR) Dashboard
+### Including the ontology into the OBO New Ontology Request (NOR) Dashboard and updating the dashboard

 The OBO NOR Dashboard is managed here: https://github.com/OBOFoundry/obo-nor.github.io.

 Integrating the submitted ontology into OBO dashboard means simply adding a new record into the `ontologies->custom` subsection
 of the [dashboard config file](https://github.com/OBOFoundry/obo-nor.github.io/blob/master/dashboard-config.yml).
 Only information explicitly mentioned in the New Ontology Request should be used.
-- When dashboard config is updated, and every Monday morning, the OBO NOR Dashboard is regenerated using [this](https://github.com/OBOFoundry/obo-nor.github.io/blob/master/.github/workflows/dashboard.yml) GitHub action.
-The OBO NOR Manager should sanity check the diff for any oddities, in particular, changes to the file `dashboard/dashboard-results.yml`.
+NOTE:
+> **All modifications on obo-nor.github.io repository MUST be done via pull requests and NOT via direct commits on the master branch.
+> The /workflow/dahsboard.yml file must indicate the GitHubID of the actual NOR manager as assignee.**

+Every update (adding or removing an ontology) should proceed as follows:
+1. Creation of a Pull Request (PR) for modification of the [dashboard config file](https://github.com/OBOFoundry/obo-nor.github.io/blob/master/dashboard-config.yml) for adding or deleting record in the `ontologies->custom` section of the file.
+2. Once the previous PR is merged, it triggers the *Update dashboard run* [GitHub action](https://github.com/OBOFoundry/obo-nor.github.io/blob/master/.github/workflows/dashboard.yml).
+This action can also be triggered manually [here](https://github.com/OBOFoundry/obo-nor.github.io/actions/workflows/dashboard.yml) with the `run workflow` button.
+3. Once the run is complete, a new PR named `Update dashboard run` is created.
+Manually check the diff, especially the /dashboard/dahsboard-result.yml file for inconsistencies.
+4. Finally, merge the `Update dashboard run` PR.
 This PR should always be reviewed by the NOR Manager and not be automatically merged into the main branch as part of the GitHub action.

+In addition, the *Update dashboard run* action is automatically triggered on Monday mornings and steps 3 and 4 must be performed afterward.

 ### Supporting the New Ontology requestor to pass the OBO Dashboard